Holiday season cultural activities in Montréal

 Stretch your legs and work off some of those delicious meals with outdoor fun all around the city, from hiking on Mount Royal to ice-skating in the Old Port.

 The 75-hectare Montréal Botanical Garden is home to some 20 thematic gardens, including the Alpine Garden and the First Nations Garden, as well as 10 greenhouses.
 It is an ideal getaway for families looking for a calm and spacious oasis in the city.
-Along with the Rio Tinto Alcan Planetarium, Biodôme, Biosphere and Insectarium, the Botanical Garden is part of Space for Life, the largest natural sciences museum complex in Canada.
+Along with the Planetarium, Biodôme, Biosphere and Insectarium, the Botanical Garden is part of Space for Life, the largest natural sciences museum complex in Canada.
 Click here for more info about Space for Life.

 The Old Port of Montréal outdoor skating rink returns in December.
 Great music and twinkling lights add to the ambiance.
 Click here for updates.

-Les amis de la montagne operates a sports equipment rental service for ice skating, cross-country skiing, snowshoeing, snow tubing and more in Mount Royal Park each winter.
+Les amis de la montagne operates a sports equipment rental service for ice skatingcross-country skiing, snowshoeing, snow tubing and more in Mount Royal Park each winter.
 Enjoy the refrigerated skating rink at Beaver Lake or explore the marked trails for cross-country skiing (22 km), snowshoeing (3 km) and hiking (10 km in winter).
 Click here for their updated programming.

 If you have your own equipment, go hiking, cross-country skiing or snowshoeing on the trails of Parc Maisonneuve and Parc Jean-Drapeau.